 Filed: January 13, 2012

-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for enriching web resources In one aspect, a method includes: sending a request for a web resource to a web server, receiving the requested document from the web server, sending an identifier of the received web resource to a search engine server, retrieving from a cached storage of the search engine server one or more trigger terms associated with the web resource, extracting the parametric values of each trigger term associated with the web resource, modifying the web resource by embedding an answer box gadget for each trigger term in the web resource using the parametric values of the each trigger term, and rendering the modified web resource in the requesting client device.
+Methods, systems, and apparatus, including computer programs encoded on computer storage media, for enriching web resources In one aspect, a method includes: sending a request for a web resource to a web server, receiving the requested document from the web server, sending an identifier of the received web resource to a search engine server, retrieving from cached storage of the search engine server one or more trigger terms associated with the web resource, extracting the parametric values of each trigger term associated with the web resource, modifying the web resource by embedding an answer box gadget for each trigger term in the web resource using the parametric values of each trigger term, and rendering the modified web resource in the requesting client device.

 The patent presents these answer box results as the kinds of things that a searcher may need, in many cases, to have a player for installed on their browsers as a browser plugin that could display the content to be shown in that answer box, such as an audio or video player or some other kind of content that a browser couldn’t display.
 Not sure why it does that; it likely wasn’t necessary in most cases when this patent was filed in 2012.

-Trigger terms may also identify albums or reviews when the trigger term is a musical artist or a band, may identify reviews or showtimes when trigger terms are movies or show names, may return news articles about those trigger terms or travels conditions when a trigger is travel related (airport name or flight number).
+Trigger terms may also identify albums or reviews when the trigger term is a musical artist or a band, may identify reviews or showtimes when trigger terms are movies or show names, may return news articles about those trigger terms or travels conditions when a trigger is a travel-related (airport name or flight number).

-We are told that when trigger terms appear within snippets in search results, they may cause search result to be presented as enriched result content within those search results.
+We are told that when trigger terms appear within snippets in search results, they may cause search results to be presented as enriched result content within those search results.

 Some of the answer box content that shows up in search results in this answer box answer may be placed in cached storage, like weather, time, stock category trigger terms, or parameter trigger terms (e.g., business, people, or place names).